 To that end, the classroom SLP often works with a student on the reliability of joint attention, picture matching, clear selection of choices, and other fundamental communication skills.

-While this process does not require the direct involvement of an AAC specialist, the supporting therapist should have an appreciation of the balance between two types of systems (whether unaided or aided), namely:
+While this process does not require the direct involvement of an AAC specialist, the supporting therapist should have an appreciation for the balance between two types of systems (whether unaided or aided), namely:

 - a training system that develops the skills that will be used for AAC later, and